- American Physical Society Sites

 ARTICLE XI — PROCEDURE FOR AMENDING THE BYLAWS

-Proposals for amendment of these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Forum.
-If the proposed Amendment originates within the Forum, it must be approved by Council before further action can be taken.
+Proposals for amendment of these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Forum.
+However a proposal for an amendment is initiated, it must be reviewed by the Society Governance Committee and approved by Council before further action can be taken.

-Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Forum accompanied by ballots, by mail and/or electronically, setting a closing date for voting on the Amendment four weeks after distribution of the ballots.
+Following Council approval, if a special election to approve the amendments is not scheduled, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Forum accompanied by ballots, by mail and/or electronically during the next regularly scheduled election, setting a closing date for voting on the Amendment at least four weeks after distribution of the ballots.
 Adoption of the Amendment shall require a two-thirds majority of those voting on the Amendment.